One of the greatest obstacles for musicians is a lack of funds. No longer can a band make a living just by selling songs and going on tours.

 8. Crowdfunding

-9. Compensation for usage of music
+9. Compensation for Usage of Music

 To earn royalties for the usage of your music, membership in lobbying groups is required.
 This includes getting paid when your music is used on radio, TV, live events, streaming platforms, ads, movies, and other places.